-Dr. David Tang-Wai is an associate professor in neurology and geriatric medicine at the University of Toronto.
+Dr. David Tang-Wai is a professor in neurology and geriatric medicine at the University of Toronto.
 He received his MD degree from McGill University.
 He completed his neurology residency and behavioral neurology fellowship at the Mayo Clinic.

-Dr. Tang-Wai is the co-director of University Health Network Memory Clinic, former program director of the adult neurology residency program at UofT, and currently the strategic director for the Division of Neurology.
+Dr. Tang-Wai is the co-director of University Health Network Memory Clinic, former program director of the adult neurology residency program at UofT, and currently the Department Division Director for the Division of Neurology.
 He is also an active member of the Toronto Dementia Research Alliance.
 He has received multiple teaching awards and nominations from undergraduate and postgraduate trainees.
-Dr. Tang-Wai's research interests include the progressive aphasias, the atypical presentations of Alzheimer's disease – especially posterior cortical atrophy, normal pressure hydrocephalus, and the autoimmune encephaltis.
+Dr. Tang-Wai's research interests include the progressive aphasias, the atypical presentations of Alzheimer's disease – especially posterior cortical atrophy, normal pressure hydrocephalus, and the autoimmune encephalitis.

 Dr. Ebru Kaya graduated from her residency training in palliative medicine in the UK and immigrated to Canada in 2006.
 She is a mother, a wife, a doctor and an educator whose passion is in non-cancer palliative care.
 Dr. Kaya is an Associate Professor in the Department of Medicine and is the Program Director for the Royal College residency training program in palliative medicine at the University of Toronto.
 She is also the co-director for the Clinical Fellowship program for the Division and the Palliative Care Site Lead for the Toronto General Hospital.
 Dr. Kaya was co-recipient of a Temerty Faculty of Medicine Award for Excellence in Postgraduate Medical Education this year.
 She has made important contributions to palliative care at the national level in the Canadian Society for Palliative Care Physicians, where she has served as Treasurer and currently is President-Elect.